Anguish, sympathy for Heap after ex-NFL player’s kid killed

 “The Heaps have contributed so much to the Arizona State Sun Devils, Baltimore Ravens, and Arizona Cardinals communities, and we hope their family, friends and our respective communities can provide them with love and support as they work through this unspeakable heartbreak,” Arizona State said in a statement.

-The Ravens chose Heap in the first round of the 2001 draft, the 31st pick overall, and he had some outstanding years with the team.
+The Ravens chose Heap with the 31st overall pick in the 2001 draft, and he had some outstanding years with the team.

 He is the Ravens’ career leader in touchdown receptions and is second in overall receptions and receiving yards.